nicoleli04/CSE151A-Project/README.md

 Wang Liu: Helped to upload large files to Github and remove unnecessary files, helped write similarity matrix

-All: Helped clean/organize/understand data, participated in group coding sessions, took turns submitting Milestones on Gradescope, updated the README in some way over the four milestones
+All: Helped clean/organize/understand data, participated in group coding sessions and brainstorming, took turns submitting Milestones on Gradescope, updated the README in some way over the four milestones

 ## Abstract